David of Sassoun: Background

 The Daredevils of Sassoun (also known as after its main hero David of Sassoun) is an Armenian national epic poem recounting David's exploits.
-As an oral history, it dates from the 8th century, and was first put in written form in 1873 by Garegin Srvandztiants.
-The epic was transmitted orally between generations around the geographical area surrounding Lake Van, and particularly in around Sassoun.

-He also published other ethnographic books.
+As oral history, it dates from the 8th century.
+The epic was transmitted orally between generations around the geographical area surrounding Lake Van, particularly around Sassoun, a town that is 42 kilometers away from Lake Van.
+It was first put in written form in 1873 by Garegin Srvandztiants.
+Srvandztiants published the epic as David of Sassoun, or Mher’s Door in Constantinople, which was a cultural center for Western Armenians.
+Srvandztiants was from the Lake Van region, and also published other ethnographic books.
+Many versions and offshoots of the story were spread after this original publication.
+Originating as a local tale, it is now a household national epic for Armenians.